hanzoai/app/docs/docs/index.md

 ### Clone the Repository

 Alternatively, you can download the latest version of the project directly from the [Releases Page](https://github.com/hanzoai/app/releases/latest).
 Simply download the .zip file, extract it, and proceed with the setup instructions below.
-If you are comfertiable using git then run the command below.
+If you are comfortable using git then run the command below.

 Clone the repository using Git: